Culture Change at King County

-The Leadership Challenge® Workshop and the LPI®
+The Leadership Challenge Workshop and the LPI

 The Leadership Challenge and its evidence-based leadership development model, The Five Practices of Exemplary Leadership®, became the framework for creating new expectations for leaders.
 And training in this new discipline started at the top.
-Beginning with the LPI® 360 that provided a powerful self-assessment tool and gathered insight from peers, direct reports, and others, Director Ken Guy and his six direct reports were the first to engage in The Leadership Challenge® Workshop.
+Beginning with the LPI 360 that provided a powerful self-assessment tool and gathered insight from peers, direct reports, and others, Director Ken Guy and his six direct reports were the first to engage in The Leadership Challenge® Workshop.
 Over the course of two days, the group explored the valuable insight provided in their customized LPI reports, and explored in-depth each of The Five Practices—Model the Way, Inspire a Shared Vision, Challenge the Process, Enable Others to Act, and Encourage the Heart.
-They examined their leadership strengths, the frequency with which they were practicing each of the 30 essential leadership behaviors, and developed plans to improve in their effectiveness as leaders.
+They examined their leadership strengths, the frequency with which they were practicing each of the 30 essential leadership behaviors, and developed plans to improve their effectiveness as leaders.

 The next step became clear once the first cohort of leaders was back on-the-job, putting into practice what they had learned.
 The power of The Leadership Challenge moved deeper into the organization with more workshops.
 An additional 40 leaders are now on-the-ground reshaping the culture, creating a common language of leadership, and bringing The Five Practices to life with staff, peers, and customers alike.

-For Section Manager Mary Beth Short, she believes that building a fundamental respect among everyone is essential to creating a healthy organization—a goal The Leadership Challenge has helped to achieve.
+For Section Manager Mary Beth Short, she believes that building a fundamental respect for everyone is essential to creating a healthy organization—a goal The Leadership Challenge has helped to achieve.
 “I really try to Encourage the Heart by giving more and more over to individual employees—to present, to show what they’re doing, to show the data they’re collecting, what it means—so they can feel that they can act, that they can act successfully and fail successfully, too, because those failures are as important as the successes.”

 A firm belief in the notion that “leaders go first” is what inspires FBOD Supervisor Christy Trautman to continue to make a real difference for the FBOD team.
-“You can’t make progress in your journey without leaders knowing the role they play in it.
+“You can’t make progress on your journey without leaders knowing the role they play in it.
 We can’t do it all but we have to Model the Way.
 We have to show there is a change and these are the Practices that will get us there.
-Otherwise the staff won’t buy into it.
+Otherwise, the staff won’t buy into it.
 When they see supervisors stepping in and how we do our work, it encourages them to say, “This may work!
 Let’s see if we can take a chance on it.”